Skip to main content

 - run: atmos terraform deploy vpc -s prod

 atmos terraform deploy runs a fresh plan and applies it with -auto-approve.
-Pass --verify-plan (or set ATMOS_TERRAFORM_VERIFY_PLAN=true) to additionally download the planfile uploaded during the PR run, generate a fresh plan, and perform a semantic comparison before applying — this opt-in verification is experimental.
+When planfile storage is configured under components.terraform.planfiles in atmos.yaml, a CI deploy automatically downloads the planfile uploaded during the PR run, generates a fresh plan, and performs a semantic comparison before applying (failing on drift by default).
+The --verify-plan flag (or ATMOS_TERRAFORM_VERIFY_PLAN=true) is only a per-run override — it forces verification on (and --verify-plan=false forces it off), and it requires planfile storage to be configured: without it there is no stored plan to verify against, and the deploy errors.
 You can also run atmos terraform apply directly.
 See Planfile Storage for details.

 Deploy Affected